Singing with Whales: Exploring Human and Non-Human Connections

 Humpback Whales’ Songs and Save the Whales

-First recorded in 1952 by accident from a U.S. Navy installation in Hawaii, humpback whales’ sonic production has been studied for over seventy years, most notably by biologist and environmental activist Roger Payne (Payne and McVay 1971).
-After having a horrific encounter with a stranded dolphin that humans had brutally mutilated on a beach, Payne sought to find a way to shift humans’ perception of non-human animals from inferior objectified creatures to living, intelligent beings.
-In 1970, he released Songs of the Humpback Whale, an album containing a representative sample of humpback sound production, which sold over 125,000 copies, becoming history’s best-selling nature recording.
+First recorded in 1952 by accident from a U.S. Navy installation in Hawaii, humpback whales’ sonic production has been studied for over seventy years, most notably by biologists and environmental activists Roger and Katy Payne (Payne and McVay 1971).
+After having a horrific encounter with a stranded dolphin that humans had brutally mutilated on a beach, the Paynes sought to find a way to shift humans’ perception of non-human animals from inferior objectified creatures to living, intelligent beings.
+In 1970, they released Songs of the Humpback Whale, an album containing a representative sample of humpback sound production, which sold over 125,000 copies, becoming history’s best-selling nature recording.

 Figure 1.
 Roger Payne's Album, Songs of the Humpback Whale (1970).
 CRM Records.